 This, Sir, was our Diversion for three Months in the Woods.
-We took fifty fix Elks, and might have kill'd twice as many, if we had hunted for the benefit of the Skins.
-In the Summer feafon, the Savages have two ways of killing 'em, both of which are equally troublesom.
-One consists in hanging a Rope-gin between two Trees, upon a Pass surrounded with Thorns; the other is compass'd by crauling like Snakes among the Trees and Thickers, and approaching to em upon the Leeward fide, fo that they may be shot with a Fulee.
-Harts and Caribous are kill'd both in Summer and Winter, after the same manner with the Elks; excepting that the Caribon's, which are a kind of wild Affes, make an easie escape when the Snow is hard, by vertue of their broad Feet; whereas the Elk finks as fast as he rifes.
-In fine, I am fo well pleas'd with the hunting of this Country, that I have refolv'd to imploy all my leifure time upon that Exercise.
-The Savages have promifed, that in three Months time Some New Voyages

-I shall see other forts of chases, which will prove less fatiguing, and more agreeable.
+We took fifty-fix Elks, and might have killed twice as many, if we had hunted for the Benefit of the Skins.
+In the Summer Seafon, the Savages have two ways of killing 'em, both of which are equally troublesome.
+One confists in hanging a Rope-gin between two Trees, upon a Pass surrounded with Thorns; the other is compass'd by crawling like Snakes among the Trees and Thickets. and approaching to 'em upon the Leeward fide, fo that they may be shot with a Fusee.
+Harts and Caribou's are killed both in Summer and Winter, after the same Manner with the Elks; excepting that the Caribou's, which are a kind of wild Asses, make an eafy Escape when the Snow is hard, by vertue of their broad Feet; whereas the Elk finks as fast as he rifes.
+In fine, I am fo well pleas'd with the hunting of this Country, that I have refolv'd to imploy all my Leisure-time upon that Exercise.
+The Savages have promifed, that in three Months time I shall see other forts of Chaces, which will prove less fatigueing, and more agreeable.
 I am,